GandhiCloudLab/devsecops-trivy/readme.md

 # Integrating Aquasec Trivy in Cloud Native Toolkit for DevSecOps

-To ensure the security, as part of the DevSecOps, Vulnerability scanning is done on the images.
+DevSecOps ensures the security by doing Vulnerability scanning on the container images.
 There are several tools available for image scanning.

 `Trivy` is a Simple and Comprehensive Vulnerability Scanner for Containers, Suitable for CI.